Most foundation repair

 A Preventative Measure

 At times, foundation repair is sold to owners with the promise of giving the owner a "preventative measure" or a method of "stabilization" before a foundation problem happens.
-What healthy person gets hip replacement or a kidney transplant as a preventative measure to staying healthy.
-Most would agree that to stay healthy you should create a better condition of the body.
+What healthy person gets a hip replacement or a kidney transplant as a preventative measure to staying healthy.
+Most would agree that to stay healthy you should create a better condition for the body.
 That is the same for a foundation and a building.
 Getting an evaluation from a structural engineer will help you get a better understanding on when conditions justify foundation repair and the risks associated with it.